 We also recommend that the Committee update Proposed Rule 456 to clarify the court's options when an individual fails to make payments and is in default.
-Act 163 permits courts to reduce or waive fines and costs when a person is unable to pay in a single installment or in compliance with an existing payment plan.
-The proposed rule should clarify that even if a defendant is found able to pay, the court still has the authority to place the individual on a new payment plan.
-This option is missing from proposed subdivision (d)(1).
-In addition, for individuals found unable to pay, subdivision (d)(2) of the proposed rule should provide that the court may waive fines and costs upon a finding that the person cannot pay in a single remittance; the court is not required, in other words, to first attempt placing the defendant on a payment plan.
+Act 163 - and subdivision (d)(2)(iii) of the proposed rule - permits courts to reduce or waive fines and costs when a person is unable to pay in a single installment or in compliance with an existing payment plan.
+The proposed rule should also clarify that even if a defendant is found able to pay, the court still has the authority to place the individual on a new payment plan.
+This option is missing from proposed subdivision (d)(1), which merely states in broad terms that the court may permit the defendant "to pay the outstanding amount due."